Cylindrical Bottle on Base Ring

 Not on View

-Rim folded outward, upward, and inward.
-Tall tapering neck with tool mark at its base.
-Sloping shoulder and cylindrical body with slight downward taper.
-Flat base with open, pushed-in base ring.
+The rim is folded outward, then upward, and inward.
+The bottle has a tall, tapering neck with a visible tool mark at its base, a sloping shoulder, and a cylindrical body that tapers slightly downward.
+The flat base has an open, pushed-in base ring.

 Membership